-As part of our journey at here at Astley Vineyard, we wanted to take control of the entire grape-to-glass process.
+As part of our journey here, we wanted to take control of the entire grape-to-glass process.
 In 2018, we built our own winery just 100 metres from the vineyard, and have been self-sufficient ever since.

 Winemaking ethos

-Much like in the vineyard, it was important for our winemaking style to have its own values and direction.
-It stems from our own personal beliefs, our experiences in wine, and the desires for our wine range going foward.
+Much like the vineyard, it is important for our winemaking to have its own values and direction.

 Vineyard, not winery

-It's seems like a cliché, but we are firm believers of wine being made in the vineyard, not the winery.
-Good wine is made by the vineyard manager.
+We know it's a cliché, but we are firm believers of wine being made in the vineyard, not the winery.
 The winemaker's role is to preserve and reflect the beauty of the grapes they are given.
-Sometimes it involves extended maceration to extract rare aromas (eg. our Orange Kerner), but often it is about understanding the grape variety's potential, and then trying to reach that.
-The key to our delicious wines are the quality vines just 100 metres away.
+That may sometimes involve extended maceration to extract rare aromas, but often it is about understanding each variety's potential, and then trying to reach it.
+Winemaking, afterall, is deceptively simple if you produce good grapes.

 Quality above all else

 For such a small vineyard, we have a relatively large range.
-This stems from our belief that wines can deserve a place in our range no matter the number of bottles.
-Sometimes we simply must release 70 bottles of something because we think we would be doing you a disservice if we didn't offer you the opportunity to try such a delicious wine.
-As such, our range will always consist of the best products we can muster, no matter what they are.
+This stems from our belief that wines can deserve a place in our range no matter the number of bottles produced.
+Sometimes we simply must release 70 bottles of something because it's just that good!
+As such our range fluctuates quite a lot, but it will always consist of the best we can make.

 Minimal intervention

 Linked to our emphasis on the vineyard is our belief that less can sometimes be more.
-A copy & paste formula for winemaking neither does justice to the grapes we have lovingly grown, nor is it always applicable.
-That's why we tailor our winemaking to each variety/tank/vintage to get the very best we can.
-For example, 75% of our tanks went through wild fermentation in 2020, and we also selectively chose which wines not to filter so as to preserve the maximum flavour.
-We are not Natural winemakers exclusively, but it's certainly something we can see the value in, occasionally.
+A copy & paste formula in the winery neither does justice to the grapes we have grown, nor is it always applicable.
+That's why we tailor our winemaking to each variety, tank & vintage to get the very best we can.
+We never fine our wines, and avoid uneccessary additions wherever possible.
+We are not Natural winemakers, but we do believe in low intervention where possible.

 Experimentation